 The conversation surrounding the relationship between the police and the public has never been louder.
 Calls for defunding, reform, and even total abolition of law enforcement have been rampant.
 Petitions, protests, and social media postings have demonstrated the growing public interest in increasing police officer accountability and transparency.
 To address these concerns, states have been working to pass legislation to enact change like never before.

 The question is, what changes can be made to balance the relationship?
 One of the most immediate ways that a state can enact change is to reform police record laws to allow more visibility into the ongoings of police departments.
-Access to police information such as suspension of certifications, the dates and nature of any separation, and reasons for separation would have a huge impact on the public trust.
+Access to police information such as suspension of certifications, the dates and nature of any separation, and reasons for separation could have a huge impact on the public trust.

 In this post we break down various types of police records, their general availability as public information, and the various bills by state that have been passed or proposed to increase access to police records.